N00b Diaries: Bioshock Chapter Three – The Wide Road to Hell

 Before we begin, I would like to briefly mention the first two games of both the Suikoden and Wild ARMs series.
 I have discussed them in more detail elsewhere, but all four are great games.

 Lunar & Lunar 2: Originally released on Sega CD, these classic games were once again translated by Working Designs.
 Therein lies a lot of the appeal of the Lunars: Not only do you get a solid battle system, you also get a fun-filled localization.
-The voice acting leaves something to be desired, and the translation isn’t always true to the original, but the Lunars were the first games where I enjoyed simply running around talking to people in towns. → Read the rest
+The voice acting leaves something to be desired, and the translation isn’t always true to the original, but the Lunars were the first games where I enjoyed simply running around talking to people in towns. → Who is that standing behind you?

 PS1 games you may have missed: Non-RPG edition